Ridreb05/TerraLend/README.md

 Contracts deploy to Linea Sepolia via `npm run deploy` in `web3/`.

 ---

-## 🗺️ Roadmap

-- **Milestone-based releases** — escrow funds and release them as verified milestones are met.
-- **Backer returns dashboard** — track contributions and repayments across projects.
-- **Reputation & attestations** — on-chain steward reputation to build trust.
-- **Multi-chain support** — expand beyond Linea to other L2s.
-- **Impact verification** — integrate oracles / attestations for verifiable climate outcomes.
-- **Fiat on-ramp** — lower the barrier for non-crypto-native backers.

----

-## 🤝 Contributing

-Contributions are welcome.
-Fork the repo, create a feature branch, and open a pull request.

 ## 📄 License

 Released under the MIT License.